jenin raid soldiers 224 .

 (photo credit: AP [file])

-In response to the escalation in Kassam rocket fire against Israel, Defense Minister Ehud Barak plans to approve a list of civilian sanctions against the Gaza Strip in a security assessment he will hold with senior military officials on Thursday, The Jerusalem Post has learned.
+On Tuesday, Defense Minister Ehud Barak said that he planned to approve a list of civilian sanctions against the Gaza Strip in a security meeting he would hold with senior military officials on Thursday, The Jerusalem Post learned.

 Deputy Defense Minister Matan Vilna'i was ordered by Barak to prepare a list of sanctions that Israel could impose on Gaza in line with the recent cabinet decision that defined Gaza as a "hostile entity."
 If the recommendations are approved by Barak, it would be the first time Israel scales back on vital supplies to Gaza since the cabinet decision last month.

 In a meeting with defense officials, Southern Command officers and the Coordinator of Government Activities in the Territories, Vilna'i, officials said, decided to recommend that Israel begin cutting back the supply of gasoline to Gaza in the coming days.

 "It's clear that we have to cut off ... the supply of electricity and the supply of fuel," Vilnai told Army Radio Wednesday.
 "We will dramatically reduce the flow of electricity from Israel over several weeks."